Layr-Labs/eigenlayer-docs/static/llms.md

 - [EigenLayer Roadmap](eigenlayer/roadmap): EigenLayer is a protocol and developer platform for building, operating, and securing verifiable applications and services
 - [Audits](eigenlayer/security/audits): As a key component of our development process, please see the most recent audits that help assess the robustness and reliability of our systems:
 - [Bug Bounty](eigenlayer/security/bug-bounty): Check out the official bug bounty program for EigenLayer on Immunefi
-- [Guardrails](eigenlayer/security/guardrails): There will be a 7-day withdrawal delay that will serve as a security measure during the early stages of the EigenLayer mainnet, to optimize for the safety of assets.
+- [Guardrails](eigenlayer/security/guardrails): There will be a 14-day withdrawal delay that will serve as a security measure during the early stages of the EigenLayer mainnet, to optimize for the safety of assets.
 This withdrawal lag, which is common in staking protocols, is required when AVSs go live, as there is a lag to verify that activity associated with any AVS was completed successfully.
 - [Governance](eigenlayer/security/multisig-governance): Please see EigenFoundation Governance for latest information.
+- [Slashing Delay](eigenlayer/security/slashing-delay): ELIP-006 Redistributable Slashing introduced the SlashEscrowFactory core contract.
+Redistributable Slashing is available in v1.5 on testnets and will be
 - [Withdrawal Delay](eigenlayer/security/withdrawal-delay): EigenLayer contracts feature a withdrawal delay for LST tokens, EIGEN token, and Native Restaking, a critical security measure for instances of vulnerability disclosure or when anomalous behavior is detected by monitoring systems.
 The delays serve as a preventive mechanism and also allows, in certain cases, to help mitigate protocol attacks.
 When contracts are paused and withdrawals disabled, the system enables arbitrary state or code changes to the contracts through upgrades.
 While technically feasible, such interventions are not a routine practice and should be approached with caution.
 - [Overview](operators/concepts/operator-introduction): What is a Node Operator within EigenLayer?
 - [Operator Keys](operators/concepts/operator-keys): For information on Operator keys, refer to Keys.